-You hurridly make you way out of the sunken ship, narrowly escaping the aboleth that decimated your allies.
+You hurriedly make your way out of the sunken ship, narrowly escaping the aboleth that decimated your allies.
 A wave of relief washes over you as you make your escape.
 That is until you see a flash of white appear beside you and the piercing pain of the skum’s trident in your side.

 Ghosts of Saltmarsh is a book I’ve been itching to dig into more, but unfortunately don’t have an excuse to add ships to my current 5e campaign.
 I do, however, have some ideas for our next campaign or a mini-campaign between the two big campaigns after this one wraps up.